Kartaverse/PT-Data-Nodes-Docs/docs/usage.md

 The `ptMatrix` node allows you to send the XYZ rotation values for each PTGui source image to a Vonk Ultra 4x4 transform matrix.

 The `ptFocalLength` node allows you to read each of the lenses in the PTGui file.
 This can be used to drive the focal length on a Camera3D node.

+The `ptSTMap` node edits a .pts project file so it generates an STMap warping template.

 The `ptBatchStitcher` node sends a .pts project file to PTGui Pro for batch stitching via the command line.
 This allows you to embed an external stitching task inside a Fusion node graph.
 This node has been tested on macOS, Windows, and Linux with PTGui Pro v12.